Construction Collective Agreement Switzerland (LMV): Wages and Rights 2026

-The LMV (Landesmantelvertrag) has been declared generally binding by the Federal Council, which means it covers every employer operating in the main construction sector — large firms like Implenia or Marti and five-person subcontractors alike.
+The LMV (Landesmantelvertrag) has been declared generally binding by the Federal Council, which means it covers every employer operating in the main construction sector, large firms like Implenia or Marti and five-person subcontractors alike.
 A bricklayer, formwork carpenter or reinforcement worker benefits from the same baseline rights.
-EU-posted workers and cross-border commuters working on Swiss construction sites are also subject to the LMV for the duration of their assignment, a key protection under the Swiss Accompanying Measures (FlaM) against wage dumping.
+EU-posted workers and cross-border commuters working on Swiss construction sites are also subject to the LMV for the duration of their assignment, a key protection under Swiss labour law against wage dumping.

 Who is covered by the LMV?

 The LMV covers the main construction sector: structural work, civil engineering, road laying, earthworks, demolition, masonry and reinforced concrete.
 It does not cover finishing trades (electricians, plumbers, painters, tilers) which have their own sectoral agreements.
 To verify whether your employer is subject to the LMV, check whether their primary business falls under construction in the broad sense.
+The rights it grants go beyond a standard employment contract in terms of leave, wages and early retirement.
 The National Joint Commission for Construction (CPNB/LAKO) maintains a register and can confirm coverage on request.

 Minimum wages in Swiss construction 2026